sous-chefs/windows_ad/README.md

 ----

 ### Actions
-- :add: Adds organizational units to Active Directory
+- :create: Adds organizational units to Active Directory
 - :modify: Modifies an existing object of a specific type in the directory.
 - :move:  Rename an object without moving it in the directory tree, or move an object from its current location in the directory to a new location within a single domain controller.
-- :remove:  Remove objects of the specified type from Active Directory.
+- :delete:  Remove objects of the specified type from Active Directory.

 ### Attribute Parameters